Some useful links

 - Ford's

-Landed Gentry of Berkshire (David Nash Ford's Royal Berkshire History)
+Landed Gentry of Berkshire (David Nash Ford's Royal Berkshire History) [not available, 16 June 2020; see the Internet Archive's copy of this page, from April 2003]

 Database compiled from various sources, including nearly 10,000 individuals